Orthodox wound management

-When you think about it, the orthodox approach to wound healing is rather mechanistic.
-Keeping the wound moist is an age-old concept based mainly on clinical experience, the conventional wisdom that “moist is good”, and research showing cells grow faster in wet rather than dry environments.
-So let’s approach the problem from a different perspective.
+The orthodox approach to wound healing is rather mechanical in that keeping the wound moist is an old concept based mainly on clinical experience, the idea that “moist is good” and knowledge that cells grow faster in wet rather than dry environments.

-If there was such a thing as an ideal wound-healing facilitator, it would at least need to be able to:
+If there was such a thing as an ideal wound-healing facilitator, it would need to be able to:

 - Seal the wound surface to retain exudate